 Tindora Fry or Dondakaya Fry is a healthy option to make as side for an Indian style meal.
+Pair it with Dal Rice or Chapati for a healthy meal.
 Here is how to make it.

 Tindora or ivy gourd resembles a small baby cucumber and is a very popular vegetable in India.
 It goes well with a variety of Indian staples and it’s a great vegetable to incorporate in your diet as it is high in fibre, beta-carotenes and other essential nutrients.